ABOUT BEAU

 They said it was as if Beau and I had been together all our lives.

 I still have this broken horse clip with the tartan tag.
 It is sitting on a prayer table with photos of Beau and Jessie and a white candle which I light every night to keep Beau safe and to bring him safely back home to us.
+Even though I have now lost hope of finding Beau I still light this white candle every night.

-Dogs suffer grief too !!
+Dogs grieve too !!

 The truth is that I needed Jessie even more than she needed me.
 Jessie was my rock when everything else was falling down around me.
 She was my ‘Miss Princess’.

 Benmore slept on an x-large doggie bed covered with a sheepskin rug beside my bed.
 He used to sleep on my bed but I worried he might fall off when he reached 16 years of age with his poor eyesight.
-I could lower my hand and touch him beside me, and he knew where I was.
+I could lower my hand and touch him beside me and he knew where I was.

 Beau decided his place was to sleep with his head on the pillow beside me.